 17. Take the Sotcher Lake Loop

 With two golf courses and a driving range, Mammoth Lakes is a great destination for a golfing getaway.
-Play a round at the 18-hole Sierra Star Golf Course, or try the 9-hole course at Snowcreek Resort.
+Play a round at the 18-hole Sierra Star Golf Course

 19. Go Fly Fishing at Hot Creek

 Pack your fly rod and go fly fishing at Hot Creek.
 The water is home to more fish per square foot than anywhere else in California.
-Book a beginer or advanced guided trip with the Troutfitter Guide Service or the Sierra Drifters.
+Book a beginner or advanced guided trip with the Troutfitter Guide Service

 21. Roller Skate at the Rec Zone

 turns into a roller skating rink and rec zone in the summer.
 The rink is located near the Mammoth Lakes Library and offers skate rentals, as well as access to volleyball, badminton, basketball, horseshoes, bean bag toss, blongoball, washer toss, skate ramps and more.